SPEAK WITH A TEAM MEMBER (770) 920-6030

 How to Get Letters of Testamentary?

-A will must be probated in Court to obtain the Letters of Testamentary.
+A will must be probated in court to obtain the letters of testament.
 In Georgia, the probate procedure consists of three key phases: Appointment, Administration, and Distribution.

-Usually, the issuance of Letters Testamentary occurs during the initial phase – Administration.
+Usually, the issuance of letters of testamentary occurs during the initial phase – Administration.

 Before going to the Court, it is good practice to have the will reviewed by an experienced probate attorney to ensure it meets the Court’s required criteria.